-Working families of Harrison and surrounding communities know they can count on us for high quality early childhood and after school programs.
+Working families of Harrison know they can count on us for the best care available for their children.
 Our teachers are educated, certified, and caring, and our student to teacher ratios are low and ensure that your child gets the care he or she deserves.

 Using the Creative Curriculum we focus on four areas of child development: social-emotional development, physical development, language development and cognitive development.
 The individual strengths, needs, and interests of each child are incorporated into our daily planning.